 Section 7-13 Appeals of Development Decisions.
-Approvals and Determinations.
-Development decisions approvals and determinations rendered pursuant to this article are subject to review in the manner set forth herein.
+Development decisions rendered pursuant to this article are subject to review in the manner set forth herein. (added 12-10-98)

 7-13-1 Administrative Remedies.
-Appeals.
-There are two separate bodies charged with responsibility for administrative review of development administrative decisions: City Council and the Board of Adjustment.
+There are two separate bodies charged with responsibility for administrative review of development decisions: City Council and the Board of Adjustment.
 In no case will decisions of either of those bodies be subject to review by the other.
-Judicial review from their decisions may be available in accordance with Section 7-13-2, below.shall be as provided in Chapter 160D of the General Statutes.
+Judicial review from their decisions may be available in accordance with Section 7-13-2, below.